Curb your salt cravings with these sodium solutions!

 Check out this video to find out how you can get rid of those pesky salt cravings!

 Food cravings of any kind signal some sort of deficiency, either physical (like an under-active adrenal system), emotional (like old family habits), or nutritional (like low mineral levels).
-Start looking and feeling into your salt cravings and begin to make small changes in your diet and consider having your hormone levels checked to make sure you have everything covered.
+Start looking into your salt cravings and begin to make small changes in your diet.
+Consider having your hormone levels checked to make sure you have everything covered.

 Are you noticing more salty foods in your diet lately?
 If you are, give these solutions a try and let us know how it works out for you in the comments section below!